 There’s also a Bibbidi Bobbidi Boutique onboard, where kids can choose to be transformed into a princess, pirate, captain, or knight.
 Like other activities on the Disney Cruise Line, it’s best to book this in advance if possible due to its popularity.
 It is not included in the cost of the cruise, either.

 Catch the last blockbuster from Disney-owned studios at the Buena Vista Theater.
 These first-run movies are all complimentary and will run throughout your sailing.
 Classic Disney movies are also shown on the pool deck.

 They are closed when the ship is in port due to local regulations but are typically open in the evenings and during the days at sea.

-Kids’ Clubs on the Disney Magic
+Kids’ Clubs onboard Disney Magic

 These include the Oceaneer Lab and Club, which feature different play areas for kids including Andy’s Room (inspired by Toy Story), MARVEL Super Hero Academy, and Pixie Hollow.
 The Oceaneer Lab and Club are for kids ages 3-12.

 There are several Broadway-style musicals that are featured at the Walt Disney Theatre.
-The current shows on the Disney Magic are Twice Charmed: An Original Twist on the Cinderella Story, Tangled, and Disney Dreams - an Enchanted Classic.
+The current shows on Disney Magic are "Twice Charmed: An Original Twist on the Cinderella Story," "Tangled," and "Disney Dreams: an Enchanted Classic."
 The schedule for the shows may vary.